-44 and answer the two (2) questions below:
+44. Look at the table above and answer the two (2) questions below:

-a) Circle two ()3 GHS hazard for the two new GHS hazard pictograms from the table above that have no equivalent in the Australian Dangerous Goods (AQG) class labels
+a) Circle two (2) GHS hazard pictograms that have no equivalent in the Australian Dangerous Goods (AQG) class labels

 b) list one (1) GHS hazard for each of the pictograms you circled in the above question.